pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli instance modify [COMMAND-OPTIONS] INSTANCENAME

-      Modify an instance of a class.
+      Modify properties of an instance.

       The CIM instance to be modified can be specified in two ways: